I hope the readers of my earlier post would have already signed up with Upwork, Fiver or any such virtual resource platform.

 I had opportunity to work with a buyer once and we had chances to get together in number of projects.
 It was a beginning to a long term relation and mutually beneficial business growth.
 He particularly mentioned in my feedback “Santosh just keeps raising the bar as far as what to expect.
 We love working with him.
 Building the right team local or remote is always key to project success.
 Remote management with the wrong team can be a huge hindrance.
 With Santosh he brings personal commitment that is rare to find and yet this gives an unwavering confidence in knowing we can work remotely and be successful (by working with him).
 Why trust your projects to chance – we whole heartedly recommend Santosh to you!”

-Privacy of buyers in Elance are strictly guarded.
+Privacy of buyers in such sites are strictly guarded.
 Providers need to ask for any contact info to buyers directly in case they need it during contract signing.
-However Elance encourages providers to upload a “Statement of Work”(SOW) as soon as the work is awarded to them.
+However these sites encourages providers to upload a “Statement of Work”(SOW) as soon as the work is awarded to them.

-This blog post is about job award process based on the best practices suggested by Elance.
-More details can be found in Elance and it’s blogs.
+This blog post is about job award process commonly considered best practices in all popular virtual employee sites.
+More details can be found in relevant blogs.
 However my intention is to give you a general idea at current.

 Step 1 : Post the project.